jordi1094/Mars_Rover_Mission/README.md

 - [X] The reover detects obtacles before move to new square.
 It stop the sequence and reposrts the obstacle.
 - [X] Follow Tdd Method.

+## Project Estructure.

+- class: All the objects needed in the project.
+- logic: All the logics to conect the initial program with the objects.
+- index.php: Its the main file to execute.
+- test: this folder contains the test to check the correct work of the project.